- Explore Bangkok by night on a Midnight Food Tour

 Day 13: Free Day on Koh Samui

 It's your last full day in Thailand, so you are free to do whatever you like.
-Spend the day exploring Koh Samui, relax and sunbathe, lie in a hammock with a coconut or a cocktail and watch the day pass you by, or head into town to do a spot of souvenir shopping.
+Spend the day exploring Koh Samui, relax and sunbathe, lie in a hammock with a coconut or a cocktail, watch the day pass you by, or head into town to do a spot of souvenir shopping.

-If you feel like heading a bit further afield, the beaches of Laem Yai and Mae Nam are well worth a visit, as is Bophut Beach, which has some great shops and restaurants.
+If you feel like heading a bit farther afield, the beaches of Laem Yai and Mae Nam are well worth a visit, as is Bophut Beach, which has some great shops and restaurants.
 You can also take a drive out to Namtok Hin Lat Waterfall and Namtok Na Mueang Waterfall or visit different temples and villages.

-Day 14: Flight to Bangkok & Final Goodbyes
+Day 14: Fly to Bangkok & Depart

-Today, it's time to say goodbye to the island and to Thailand.
+Today, it's time to say goodbye to the island and Thailand.
 After breakfast, check out from the hotel and make your way to the airport, where you will board a domestic flight up to Bangkok and begin your long journey home.